 What is BioChemical Pregnancy?
 How is it Confirmed?

-A biochemical pregnancy is a pregnancy which has detectable hCG (Human Chorionic Gonadotropin Hormone) tested through Blood or when Urine Pregnancy Test is Positive for pregnancy but the pregnancy does not develop enough to be seen on ultrasound.
+A biochemical pregnancy is a pregnancy which has detectable hCG (Human Chorionic Gonadotropin Hormone) tested through Blood or when Urine Pregnancy Test is Positive for pregnancy but the pregnancy does not develop enough to be seen on ultrasound by the IVF specialist.

-Biochemical pregnancy is therefore diagnosed on the basis of a Blood Test and Ultrasound.
+Biochemical pregnancy is therefore diagnosed on the basis of a Blood Test and Ultrasound by an IVF specialist.

 Biochemical pregnancy is also known as – Pre Clinical Embryo loss or Chemical Pregnancy.

 All chemical pregnancies are, by definition, unsuccessful and the only evidence of the early pregnancy is the measurement of hCG in a woman’s blood or urine.
-Ultrasound at any point of time will not reveal any evidence of such pregnancy.
+Ultrasound done by an Infertility specialist at any point of time will not reveal any evidence of such pregnancy.

 Is Bio chemical pregnancy and miscarriage same?